Sandeep991974/InAmigos_foundation_Task1_Webpage/README.md

 - Home
 - About Us
-- Our Mission & Vision
+- Our Mission
-- Our Initiatives
-- Impact Statistics
-- Gallery
-- Our Team
+- Our Projects
-- Testimonials
-- Frequently Asked Questions
+- Programs
 - Contact
 - Footer